-In September 2021, the Board entered into a funding agreement with the City of Hartselle, Alabama.
-The City issued General Obligations School Warrants Series 2021-B for the construction of a new elementary school.
+In September 2021 and April 2022, the Board entered into funding agreements with the City of Hartselle, Alabama.
+The City issued General Obligations School Warrants Series 2021-B and Series 2022 for the construction of a new elementary school.
+The City records the debt in their statement of net position.
 Repayment of the bonds is supported by a special tax levied by the City for this purpose.
-If the special tax collections are not adequate to service the warrants, the Board could be responsible for the remainder of the debt service.
-However, the likelihood is considered to be remote.
+If the special tax collections are insufficient to cover the bond payments, the Board may be responsible for the remaining debt service for that year.
+In 2024, the Board was required to pay the City of Hartselle \$565,641.
+The Board could potentially be required to make a payment in fiscal year 2025.